geteff1/Multi-agent-conversation-for-disease-diagnosis/README.md

 ```

 ## Results
 Results will be saved in a folder named `outputs/`.
-To get the final average accuracy, retrieve the final number in the file `outputs/**/results-acc/global.yaml`

 ## Contributing